gocardless/legacy-api-docs/source/docs/03_resources/preauthorization/02_create_a_new_pre-authorization/create_a_new_pre-authorization.py.md

 :    A more detailed description, which will be displayed to the user.

 `user`
-:    Allows prepopulation of user information - see [prepopulating information](#prepopulating-information)
+:    Allows pre-population of user information - see [pre-populating information](#pre-populating-information)

 `interval_count`
 :	Calculates the `expires_at` date based on the number of payment intervals that you would like the resource to have.
 Must be a positive integer greater than 0.
 Also if you specify an `interval_count` and a `expires_at` date, the later takes precedence.
 For example if the pre-authorization is created on the 15th of February and has a 1 day interval and an  `interval_count` of 2 then the `expires_at` will be set for the 17th of February.
 The two intervals will be from the 15th to the 16th and from the 16th to the 17th.